 4 CSR 240-20.093 Demand-Side Programs Investment Mechanisms

-PURPOSE: This
+PURPOSE: This amendment…

+(1) The definitions of terms used in this section can be found in 4 CSR 240-20.092 Definitions for Demand-Side Programs and Demand-Side Program Investment Mechanisms, which is incorporated by reference.

 (2) Applications to establish, continue, or modify a DSIM.
 Pursuant to the provisions of this rule, 4 CSR 240-2.060, and section 393.1075, RSMo, an electric utility shall file an application with the commission to establish, continue, or modify a DSIM in a utility’s filing for demand-side program approval.

 (A) An application to establish a DSIM shall include the following supporting information as part of, or in addition to, its direct testimony.
 Supporting workpapers shall be submitted as executable versions in native format with all formulas intact.